hewageuhcu/hewageuhcu/README.md

 # Hello, I'm Chathurya 👋

 ### About Me
-- 🎓 Undergraduate at University of Moratuwa, Sri Lanka
+- 🎓 3rd year undergraduate at University of Moratuwa, Sri Lanka
 - 💻 Pursuing BSc.(Hons) in Information Technology and Management

 ### Skills